Nina Shatskaya: Biography

-Nina Arkadyevna Shatskaya was born in Rybinsk to the jazz musician, singer and conductor Arkady Shatsky.
+Nina Arkadyevna Shatskaya was born in Rybinsk, USSR to the jazz musician, singer and conductor Arkady Shatsky.
 It was in his band Raduga (Радуга, Rainbow) that she has made her singing debut.
 A strict disciplinarian (who for many years was unwilling to support her ambition to become a professional singer), he proved in retrospect to be a perfect mentor and a major inspiration.
 "I was kind of a homely girl; I liked to knit and sew.
 Besides, I was overweight.
 All this irritated him immensely: he was sure this way I'd turn out fat, lazy and stupid.
 He criticized me mercilessly but somehow managed to help me shape up with this criticism.
 I was eager to prove I was worthy of his praise," she later remembered.